 "Terrapin" is an Algonquian Indian word roughly meaning “little turtle," and diamondback terrapins are named for the diamond-shaped pattern on their carapace (dorsal shell); they are one of the most beautiful turtles native to the United States.
 Diamondback terrapins are fairly docile turtles that are generally willing to be handled, although they may nip if they feel threatened.
-These are small aquatic turtles that live in different locations along the Eastern and Gulf coasts.
-You can observe them in shallow, brackish waterways from Cape Cod, Massachusetts through the Florida Keys and along the eastern coast of Texas.
-A small group of diamondbacks also lives in Bermuda.
-They differ from other common pet aquatic turtles, like painted turtles and red-eared sliders, because they inhabit brackish (partial salt) water instead of purely freshwater.
+These are small aquatic turtles that live in unexpected habitats along the Eastern and Gulf coasts of the U.S. You can observe them in shallow waterways from Cape Cod, Massachusetts through the Florida Keys and westward to the coast of Eastern Texas.
+(A small group of diamondbacks also lives in Bermuda.)
+They differ from other common pet aquatic turtles, like the painted turtles and red-eared sliders, because they inhabit brackish (partial salt) water instead of purely freshwater.